Elao/tech-blog/posts/2012-01-23-how-to-customize-system-path-on-mac-osx.md

 **<span style="text-decoration: underline;">For example:</span>**

-We can create a file named &#8220;git&#8221; wich contain path to git binaries:
+We can create a file named "git" wich contain path to git binaries:

 *Content of /etc/paths.d/git*